 Those experiences can run the gamut from camping in a national park to touring another country.
 No matter what the destination, traveling with a multigenerational group is an exercise in logistics — and economics.
-As you plan your next big family trip, here are four questions that can help give you and the people you love the most rewarding experience at the most reasonable cost.
+As you plan your next big family trip after such a long pause, here are four questions that can help give you and the people you love the most rewarding experience at the most reasonable cost.

 “Be sure your plans are appropriate for everyone who’s coming along,” advises Kyle McCarthy, editor of Family Travel Forum (myfamilytravels.com).
+“Remind them that travel today means more uncertainty and more responsibility for your own health.”
 As you work with your family to outline your trip, respect everyone’s needs and tastes, and in cases where there are differing opinions, try to reach compromises.
 Consider coming up with several trip options.
 Then solicit input from everyone coming along — including the kids, she suggests.

 The first rule of keeping travel costs in line is to set a budget based on what you can realistically expect to pay for the places you want to go.
 As anyone who travels knows, the price range for a single destination can vary widely based on how you want to travel.
 Popular family destinations such as Orlando can run approximately $100 per person per day for a seven-day vacation at select Disney All-Star Resorts, rising to $1,000 per day (depending on the size of your group) for a VIP experience led by a private guide.
 Similarly, for a South African safari, you can expect to pay, after airfare, from around $300 per person per day for a three-star safari lodge to $1,200 per person per day for a five-star experience.

-In setting a budget for your trip, try to keep expenses to a minimum, suggests Brian Shambo, a Merrill Financial Advisor who speaks with many of his clients about their travel plans.
-“First, determine your destination and your list of what is important for you to do.
-Weigh your travel options and cut back on the less important things.”
-One tip for keeping costs down is to look for alternatives to hotels and non-traditional means of transportation.
-“Consider the costs between renting a car and using a ride-sharing app, and the difference in price between staying in a hotel or booking through a home-sharing app.
-In a digital age, you can really customize a trip to fit your needs,” he says.
+In setting a budget for your trip, bear in mind that there are ways to avoid overspending.
+“First, determine your destination and create a list of what’s important for you to do there,” suggests Brian Shambo, a Merrill Lynch Wealth Management advisor who speaks with many of his clients about their travel plans.
+“Then weigh your travel options and cut back on the less important things.”
+One tip for keeping costs down is to look for alternatives to hotels and for nontraditional means of transportation.
+“For example, home-sharing apps might help reduce costs that would otherwise be spent on a hotel room.
+Also, using a ride-sharing service may cost significantly less than renting a car.
+The digital age makes customizing a trip to fit specific needs easier than ever before,” he says.

 “Should individual families be responsible for their own airfare?
 Who pays for meals?
 Theme park passes?
 A lack of clarity about these details can undermine the sense of family unity.”

 Every family has its own dynamics.
 If there are tensions between family members, they won’t necessarily go away just because you’re in a relaxing location.
-To prevent — or at least minimize — friction, you should all agree to certain ground rules in advance, says Eileen Ogintz, creator of the website Taking the Kids (takingthekids.com) and author of The Kids Guides, a travel guidebook series that includes Boston, Chicago, New York and Maine.
-One of her cardinal rules: “Don’t discipline another person’s child.
-Leave that to the parents.”
-And, she adds, don’t feel the need to spend every minute together as a group.
+To prevent — or at least minimize — friction, you should all agree to ground rules in advance, says Eileen Ogintz, creator of the website Taking the Kids (takingthekids.com) and author of The Kid’s Guides, a travel guidebook series that includes Boston, Chicago, New York and Maine.
+And don’t feel the need to spend every minute together as a group.
 “Everybody doesn’t have to be in lockstep all the time.”